DipankarBhaduri/Event-Pilot/README.md

-Efficient Calendar Event Scheduling Prototype
+Efficient Calendar Event Scheduling Prototype 📅
-This project serves as a prototype for a web application designed to streamline the scheduling of calendar events.
-Developed using Java, Spring Boot, and MongoDB, our aim is to provide users with essential functionalities for efficient schedule management.
-Please adhere to the guidelines below for successful setup and utilization of the application.
+This repository houses a prototype for a web application designed to streamline calendar event scheduling.
+Developed using Java, Spring Boot, and MongoDB, our objective is to provide users with essential functionalities for efficient schedule management.
+Below, you'll find instructions for setting up the application, an overview of its functionalities, and considerations for further development.

-Functionalities
+Functionalities 🚀
 User Busy Slots:

 Users can effortlessly create busy slots for themselves throughout the day.